EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 Gets XRPL all hook states in the registry account.

 ### Response format
-Returns the list of hook states including Evernode configurations and hosts.
+Returns the list of hook states including Evernode configuration and hosts.
 ```
 [
     {